anandnkhl/GraphQL-Demo/README.md

-A GraphQL API, for the backend of Fitness Tracking Dashboard (React)
+This repository contains Backend (NodeJS + GraphQL) for a React based Dashboard.
+This dashboard displays the fitness track of it's users.